 Impact & Modeling

-Expected effects, assumptions, uncertainties, and methodology.
+Expected effects and methodology.

 Expected Effects